 What are your qualifications?

-I am a nationally certified professional dog trainer (CPDT-KA).
-I am a Fear Free certified trainer.
+I am a nationally certified professional dog trainer (IAABC-ADT), as well as a Fear Free certified trainer and a Predation Substitute Training Instructor.
+I have completed a course in canine aggression and am currently working on my Family Dog Mediation certification.
 I have been working with dogs professionally since 2005 when I started a pet sitting business.
 I have worked with dogs in a variety of settings: animal shelters, pet daycares, pet stores, and veterinary clinics.
 I studied under three dog training professionals in private and group settings before starting Nakama Dog Training in 2016.
-I am constantly updating her skill set, recently completing a master course in aggression in dogs.
 I am also co-founder of Force Free Oregon, an organization that advocates for the lives and welfare of pets and their people.

 How long does dog training take?